General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Introduction

-In all of our examples, it is straightforward to examine the covariance structure of the random variables in question and to check that our sufficient conditions are met.

 Fifth, we show that our generalizations permit a wider and more practical set of analyses that were otherwise ruled out or limited in the literature.
 This includes treatment effects with spillover models, covariance matrices, and things like epidemic and diffusion models.
 Specifically, we extend the treatment effects with spillovers analysis, as in \cite{aronow2017estimating}, to allow every individual's exposure to treatment to possibly be increasing in every other node's treatment assignment, and nonetheless, the relevant estimator is still asymptotically normally distributed.
-Of course, this case, which is ubiquitous in practice, is assumed away in applied work because conventional central limit theorems do not cover such a case.
+This case, which is ubiquitous in practice: e.g., in diffusion, epidemic, and financial flow models in principle a shock anywhere could theoretical impact any other node's outcomes (albeit with potentially small odds).
+But this is assumed away in applied work because conventional central limit theorems do not cover such a case.
 We also show how a researcher can model covariance matrices without forcing a random field structure as in \cite{conley1999gmm} or \cite{driscoll1998consistent}.
-This allows applied researchers to proceed with greater generality.
-Further, the usual approaches rule out correlational structure across units that do not have a natural ordering such as race, ethnicity, caste, and occupation.
-These are readily accommodated in our approach.
+This allows applied researchers to proceed with greater generality, and permits structure across units that do not have a natural ordering such as race, ethnicity, caste, and occupation.

 The next two examples concern diffusion.
 First, we look at a sub-critical epidemic process with a number of periods longer than the graph's diameter.
 So, whether an individual is infected is correlated with the infection status of any other individual (assuming a connected, unweighted graph).
 Again, this practical situation is excluded by the previous central limit theorems in the literature.
-Second, we look at diffusion in stochastic block models to show here that our conditions exactly characterize when asymptotic normality holds and when it does not.
+Second, we look at diffusion in stochastic block models to show that our conditions characterize when asymptotic normality holds and when it does not.

 Lastly, we turn to the setting of \cite{zhan2023neural}: the estimation of neural network models with irregular spatial dependence, e.g., Mat\'{e}rn covariance functions.
 The authors provide the first proof of consistent estimation of the neural network model in this dependent setting.
 We show that the covariance structure of the residuals, on which the asymptotic distribution of the estimator depends, satisfies our main assumptions and our CLT.